-The underlying philosophy of the course is that the skills of a barrister are best learned in an environment that is as close to the real experience as possible.
-This involves creating a brief, asking the barrister to properly prepare as they would for a hearing and then giving them the opportunity in an environment of challenge and respect to perform.
+The underlying philosophy of all ATC courses is that the skills of a barrister are best learned in an environment that is as close to the real experience as possible.
+This involves creating a realistic brief, asking the barrister to properly prepare as they would for a real hearing and then giving them the opportunity to perform in an environment of challenge and respect.

-The aim is to engage the barrister through a deeper understanding of the relevant objectives for each performance task, thoughtful preparation and an ongoing process of practice and review.
+The aim is to engage the barrister to develop a deeper understanding of the relevant objectives for each performance task, promote thoughtful preparation and reinforce best practice by an ongoing process of practice and review.

 The focus is on each barrister and exploring ways of improving their performances.
 The course involves a combination of lectures, demonstrations, performances by participants, group reviews and individual coaching sessions.

 Advocates prepare a Federal Court brief and perform opening addresses, examination and cross-examination of witnesses and give a closing address.
 Considerable emphasis is placed upon case analysis and thoughtful preparation.